daormar/debasher/doc/design_doc_resident.md

 never instantiates it: the heredoc itself creates the object, which parses the options of the process from `argv`, and calls `run()`.

-The class declares its ports (`INPUT_PORTS`, `OUTPUT_PORTS`, `CONTROL_PORTS`,
-`EXTERNAL_PORTS`) and redefines four hooks.
+The class takes its ports from the engine (see "Ports from the engine") and redefines four hooks.
 Each runs on a known thread, which is what lets the framework keep the state that a node captures in step with what it has sent:

 - `process_data(port_name, packet)` runs on the brain thread, once for each `DATA`, in the order of the input log, and on the thread that called `run()`